Azathothas/Stars/README.md

 - [userdocs/iperf3-static](https://github.com/userdocs/iperf3-static) – A static build of iperf3 to do network testing on remote servers.
 - [depler/curl-impersonate-win](https://github.com/depler/curl-impersonate-win) – A special build of curl for Windows that can impersonate Chrome and Safari
 - [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) – 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and security.
-- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) – A Windows and Office activator using HWID / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
+- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) – A Windows and Office activator using HWID / Ohook / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
 - [voletro/wsa-toolbox](https://github.com/voletro/wsa-toolbox) – A Windows 11 application to easily install and use the Windows Subsystem For Android™ package on your computer.

 <div id="blitzbasic"></div>